spryker/spryker-shop-core/Bundles/CartPage/src/SprykerShop/Yves/CartPage/Theme/default/components/molecules/cart-image/README.md

 # cart-image (molecule)

-Displays a product image or a text saying that image is not available, if there is no image source.
+Displays a product image or a text message that the image is not available if there is no image source.

 ## Code sample